This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 But don’t let that scare you off.
 You don’t have to “coexist” you just learn how to deter them or be prepared if they do show up.

-In the western states fires, river floods, and other natural disasters are another thing you are not likely to see in the city.
+In the western states fires, river floods, and other natural disasters are other things you are not likely to see in the city.

 This will depend on your personality.
 For a homebody, this is not a problem.
 But for some people living in the country can be lonely.